-I hope familiarity with these different models or styles of activities will encourage you to construct your own activities.
+Hopefully familiarity with these different models of activity will encourage you to construct your own activities.

-Final note: The breakdown by model is necessarily artificial.
+Having said that, any breakdown by type is necessarily artificial.
 Some activities fit more than one category – e.g. one about a community may also be a role-play – so it’s very much a pragmatic list.
-Any suggestions for alternative categories are welcome.

 Finally by way of introduction, it’s important to use each type of activity more than once because students get better at activities the more they use them.
 Their confidence increases because they know what’s expected of them and so perform better and understand more.
 Therefore they’ll be helped by repeating e.g. living graphs several times across KS3.